localpreservation/localpreservation.github.io/2016-ncptt-media-grant.md

 One last step: send thank-you notes to anyone who helped you with the grant application and mark your calendar for the date when you expect you might hear back.

-## Project Title

-Local Preservation School

-- Should we give this project a tagline or a longer more descriptive title?

-## Project Abstract: Tell us about this project in 100 words or less
+## How should we write the project abstract?
+Tell us about this project in 100 words or less

 Here is what NCPTT says is required for the **abstract**:

 > The abstract is a summary of proposed work suitable for dissemination to the public.
 It is limited to 100 words in length.
 The project abstract will be a file attachment in the application.
 Please create the file in Microsoft Word or Word compatible software.

+## Local Preservation School: Project Abstract

+I'm saving the trouble of writing the abstract until the end!

-## Project Narrative: Tell us about this project is 10 pages or less
+## How should we write the project narrative?
+Tell us about this project is 10 pages or less

 Here is what NCPTT says is required for the **narrative description**:

 > The proposal is a narrative description that should specifically address each of the review criteria (see Section IV).
 The proposal text must be no longer than 10 pages, no smaller than font size 11, and have 1-inch margins.
 The 10-page limit includes all text, figures, references, and resumes (Forms SF-424, SF-424A, SF- 424B, project abstract, key contacts, and the statement of indirect charges are not counted as part of the 10 page limit).

 I’m estimating that resumes, references and figures will take about 3-4 pages of the total.
 That leaves us to write (or reuse) around 6-7 pages of description to explain this project.
 I’m going to start with an outline of the key components of our project and how they fulfill the goals for the grant.
 It is always good to make this very explicit—don’t assume a grant reviewer will understand why your project is a good fit for a funding opportunity?
 You _always_ have to tell them.

-# Grant Narrative Outline

 - **Project Title**.
 - **Discipline**.
 Include archeology, architecture, engineering, collections, historic landscapes, or materials conservation